PoisotLab/ms_betacov_mapping/README.md

-The relationship between the underlying pathogen pool and emergence risk is mediated by both human-wildlife interfaces (the probability of spillover) and opportunities for onward transmission (the probability that spillovers become epidemics)[@Plowright2017PatZoo].
-As a proxy for both, we finally overlaid the risk component from the composite map (see above) with the proportion of built land, as a proxy for a mix of habitat disturbance, potential for bat synanthropy or contact with bridge hosts like livestock [@Rulli2021LanCha; @Cui2019OriEvo], and human population density and connectivity [@Plowright2017PatZoo;
-@Muylaert2022PreFut; @Hassell2017UrbDis] (@fig:compound).
-Accounting for these
-factors, most of South America and Europe are at comparatively lower risk, as--although densely populated--settlements tend to be in areas with lower potential risk.
+The relationship between the underlying pathogen pool and emergence risk is mediated by both human-wildlife interfaces (the probability of spillover) and opportunities for onward horizontal transmission (the probability that spillovers become epidemics)[@Plowright2017PatZoo].
+As a proxy for both, we finally overlaid the risk component from the composite map (see above) with the proportion of built land, as a proxy for a mix of habitat disturbance, potential for bat synanthropy or contact with bridge hosts like livestock [@Rulli2021LanCha; @Cui2019OriEvo], and human population density and connectivity [@Plowright2017PatZoo; @Muylaert2022PreFut; @Hassell2017UrbDis] (@fig:compound).
+Accounting for these factors, most of South America and Europe are at comparatively lower risk, as--although densely populated--settlements tend to be in areas with lower potential risk.
 Conversely, regions like Malaysia and the northern coast of Australia have a high evolutionary risk component, but should represent a relatively lower effective risk due to low human density.
 However, southeast Asia, the Indian subcontinent, and scattered hotspots in sub-Saharan Africa are at high risk due to the overlap between human populations and natural opportunities for cross-species transmission of betacoronaviruses.

 ![**Overlap between evolutionary potential and ecological opportunity for zoonotic emergence.** Overlap of the percent of each pixel occupied by urbanized